 Kratom and the Mitragyna speciosa plant are legal throughout most of the United States.
-It can be purchased in head shops or online.
+Kratom can be purchased in head shops or online.
 It is not regulated at the federal level, though the FDA has publicly voiced concerns about the drug’s risks.

 There are 44 recorded deaths associated with kratom use, usually when used in combination with other drugs or when the kratom was mixed with preservatives, its purity compromised.
 At Kratom Spot, we guarantee that all of our kratom products are third-party lab tested prior to sale.
 This is so we can guarantee our products are free from chemicals, fillers, preservatives, and other potentially harmful byproducts.

-States and counties are allowed to ban kratom at their discretion.
-The legality of kratom is in a constant state of flux, with rules and regulations changing quickly and frequently.
+States and counties are allowed to ban kratom at their own discretion.
+Kratom’s legality is in a constant state of flux, with rules and regulations changing quickly and frequently.

-The DEA announced in 2016 that it intended to make kratom a schedule 1 substance, but it did not end up scheduling kratom at all.
+The DEA announced in 2016 that it intended to make kratom a Schedule 1 substance, but it did not end up scheduling kratom at all.
 Why?
 Because kratom users showed an outpouring of support for kratom after the DEA’s announcement.

-Kratom, in most of the world, is controlled, illegal, or banned.
-The ASEAN, a group of 10 Southeast Asian states including Thailand and Malaysia, where kratom is native, no longer allow kratom in traditional medicines and health supplements traded across ASEAN countries.
+The ASEAN, a group of 10 Southeast Asian states including Thailand and Malaysia, where kratom is native, long prohibited kratom in traditional medicines and health supplements traded across ASEAN countries.

-The plant is controlled in Denmark, Latvia, Lithuania, Poland, Romania and Sweden, and is prohibited in the UK.
-In Ireland, it is the highest schedule of drugs.
+Mitragyna speciosa is controlled in Denmark, Latvia, Lithuania, Poland, Romania, and Sweden and is prohibited in the UK.
+In Ireland, it is included in the highest schedule of drugs.

 It is also controlled in Australia and New Zealand.

-There is also some potential for side effects including nausea, itching, sweating, dry mouth, constipation, increased urination, loss of appetite, seizures, hallucinations, and even psychosis.
+There are also some potential side effects, including nausea, itching, sweating, dry mouth, constipation, increased urination, loss of appetite, seizures, hallucinations, and even psychosis.

 Due to its unclear legal status, kratom studies are still in their infancy, and existing studies have also not definitively proven that kratom has any medical properties or uses.
-Choosing to use kratom is a personal decision that can only be made at the individual level, and potential users should be sure to talk with their doctors before doing so.
+Choosing to use kratom is a personal decision that can only be made at your discretion.
+Potential users should be sure to talk with their doctors before doing so.
 Make sure it will not interact negatively with any other drugs or prescription medication you are currently taking.